How Does Burial Insurance With No Waiting Period Work?

 Frequently Asked Questions

-Most burial insurance policies have no waiting period, but some do.
+Most burial policies have no waiting period, but some do.
 The only ones with no waiting period don’t require a medical exam.
 However, you must answer questions about your health history to determine if you’re eligible for immediate coverage.

 If there is a waiting period, it will always be two years or more.
 No company offers a policy with a waiting period of less than 24 months.